nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 ## Goal {#goal}

 Unrealistically I want total recall, to remember everything in durable plain text.
 I want to have control of my data.
+I want to do my work and interact efficiently.
 I want to improve my knowledge and capabilities and I want to be able to share with others.

 ## High level statistics {#high-level-statistics}

-As of Sunday, June 11, 2023
+As of Friday, June 16, 2023
- I have `48M` of `.org` files in `~/org`.
-That's  `4178` files, the largest single file is `1.3M` and the longest lined file has `21639` lines.
+ I have `49M` of `.org` files in `~/org`.
+That's  `4190` files, the largest single file is `1.3M` and the longest lined file has `21639` lines.

-`4001` of these files are inside org-roam, the majority of them (`3028`) are "dailies" or time-series files.[^fn:2]
+`4019` of these files are inside org-roam, the majority of them (`3034`) are "dailies" or time-series files.[^fn:2]

 I have `24` org-capture-templates,  `16` org-roam-capture-templates and `68` org-roam-dailies-capture-templates.